Symptoms of Type 1 Diabetes

 - Chest pain

-In some cases, the total lack of insulin leads to a condition called ketoacidosis .
-When you do not have enough insulin, blood sugar levels rise.
-Yet, that sugar cannot enter the body’s cells to generate energy.
+In some cases, the total lack of insulin leads to a condition called diabetic ketoacidosis .
+When you do not have enough insulin, blood glucose levels rise.
+Yet, that glucose cannot enter the body’s cells to generate energy.
 In response, the body starts breaking down stored fat for energy.
 The by-products of fat breakdown are called ketone bodies.
-These ketone bodies are composed of acids that build up in the blood and cause ketoacidosis.
+These ketone bodies are composed of acids that build up in the blood and cause diabetic ketoacidosis.

 - Nausea and vomiting